 As we’ve seen above, there are clear points of comparison.

-That isn't to say that there are not some quite obvious and instructive differences between each:
+That is not to say that there are not some quite obvious and instructive differences between each:

 As much as there are innumerable recordings of circus performers, you cannot escape the fact that they are designed to be enjoyed in the flesh.